sankanay/CS464-GistPad/CONTRIBUTING.md

 The goal of this documentation is to provide a high-level overview of how you can build and debug the project.

+Please join the communication channels to effectively communicate with the members!

 # Building, Debugging and Sildeloading the extension in Visual Studio Code: